 While it’s certainly possible to play D&D 5e with more people than the ideal party size I’m not sure I’d recommend it, especially for a long-term campaign.
 Combat becomes sluggish even when people are on their A-game due to the action economy.
-Another issues is that everyone’s niche overlaps so it’s hard to “shine” when there’s 1 or 2 other people who can do the same job.
+Another issue is that everyone’s niche overlaps so it’s hard to “shine” when there are 1 or 2 other people who can do the same job.

 D&D also becomes more of a wargame than a role-playing game since it’s hard to have solid role-playing when there are that many people present.
 I feel that there are probably better systems out there that can streamline these issues way better than D&D 5e.

 If the group has too many players the DM should attempt to split them into two separate groups.
-Even if you have to play with each group less frequently, it’s more worthwhile to everyone to play less frequently but have a better quality experience.
+Even if you have to play with each group less frequently, it’s more worthwhile for everyone to play less frequently but has a better quality experience.

 After running my 9 player game I have stuck to the ideal group size of 3-5 players and consequentially, I’ve enjoyed D&D 5e a lot more.
-It’s definitely the ideal party size and I find that the sweet spot is even closer to 4-5 than it is to 3-5.
-At this point I’ve set a hard-limit of 6 players as after that the game becomes both sluggish and much more work for me as a DM.
+It’s the ideal party size and I find that the sweet spot is even closer to 4-5 than it is to 3-5.
+At this point, I’ve set a hard limit of 6 players as after that the game becomes both sluggish and much more work for me as a DM.
 It’s hard to turn people away from a game, but it’s not worthwhile for me to break this rule.

-Personally I reserve games with 1-2 players for one-shots or special occasions.
-They’re fun, but not really my style for a long-term game.
+I reserve games with 1-2 players for one-shots or special occasions.
+They’re fun, but not my style for a long-term game.